nikdata/blognik/content/about.md

 ---
 title: "about me"
 date: ""
-ShowToc: false
-ShowReadingTime: false
+toc: false
 ---

 Hello!
 I'm Nik Agarwal and this is my blog about cycling and data science.

-Currently, I'm Director of Data Science at [Makusafe](https://www.makusafe.com), where I lead the data analytics and ML Ops strategies.
+Currently, I'm Director of Data Science at [Mākusafe](https://www.makusafe.com), where I lead the data analytics projects.
 I'm also an adjunct instructor for the University of Wisconsin - Madison leading their courses on the [Data Science & Analytics bootcamp](https://digitalskills.wisc.edu/data-science-and-analytics-bootcamp/).

-Prior to MakuSafe, I was a data scientist in varying roles at [John Deere](https://www.johndeere.com) focusing on machine & customer behavior modeling, market basket analysis, and anomaly detection on machine usage.
-Early on in my career, I was a manufacturing engineer focused on implementation of new products to current assembly lines and an industrial engineer focusing on warehouse pick path & packaging optimizations.
+Prior to MākuSafe, I was a data scientist and engineer in varying teams at [John Deere](https://www.johndeere.com) focusing on process engineering, warehouse operations, machine & customer behavior modeling, and web analytics.

 Outside of work, my interests include:
 - road biking